FoxUSA/todo/README.md

 - UI (signup, login, add/delete/manage events) all uses AJAX for usability
 - Users can signup for accounts to create/manage their to do lists
 - Authentication uses PHP sessions

-- Twitter Authentication supported
+# In progress
+- Three task statuses (Todo, Inprogress, Done)
+- Ability to hide tasks
+- Crons for daily email reminders

 # Libraries used
 - jQuery with jQDialog plugin
-- PHP OAuth for Twitter authentication